GeoscienceAustralia/dea-notebooks/README.rst

 10. `Scripts <https://github.com/GeoscienceAustralia/dea-notebooks/tree/master/Scripts>`_

+The *read-the-docs* version of this repository can be found at: `<http://geoscienceaustralia.github.io/digitalearthau/notebooks/index.html>`_

 If you are searching for a specific functionality, use the `Tags Index <http://geoscienceaustralia.github.io/digitalearthau/genindex.html>`_ to search for a suitable example.
 If there is a functionality that has not been documented that you think should be, please create an `Issue` in the `dea-notebooks repository. <https://github.com/GeoscienceAustralia/dea-notebooks/issues>`_

 The basic structure of this repository is designed to keep 'all' of the DEA Jupyter notebooks in one place.
 The repository uses branches to manage individuals' notebooks, and to allow easy publishing of notebooks ready to be shared.
 There are two main types of branches: